PHACDataHub/foresight/README.md

         - Ingest News Provider articles (e.g., Factiva, RSS).
         - Ingest RSS, Public Health Documents and Videos (related to health and public health).
             - For Videos, leverage AI to understand what the video is about and produce text description
-        - Harvest and Ingest HC and PHAC standards and policies for establishing ground truths.
+        - Harvest and Ingest health care standards and policies for establishing ground truths.
 2. **Enhanced Visualization for At-a-Glance Detection of Events**
     - Integrate the detected information with our existing knowledge base, employing visualization tools to depict relationships and contexts, aiding in a more intuitive understanding of the data.
     - Web-based interfaces leveraging modern data infrastructures.